adoptium/temurin-build/security/README.md

 ## Future Work

 * Create a GitHub bot that checks whether `certdata.txt` needs updating and automatically creates a PR.
-* Replace `keyutil-0.4.0.jar` with a plain text script (bash, ...) so that we do not have any binary components left that need to be vetted.

  [support-issues]: https://github.com/AdoptOpenJDK/openjdk-support/issues/13
  [jdk-dev-thread]: https://mail.openjdk.java.net/pipermail/jdk-dev/2020-May/004305.html